-- 1 From the watch face, press 💭 - 2 Select Activities, and select an activity.
-NOTE: This feature is not available for all activities. - 3 Press , and select Activity Options. - 4 Select Auto Climb > Status. - 5 Select Always or When Not Navigating. - 6 Select an option: - Select Run Screen to identify which data screen appears while running. - · Select Climb Screen to identify which data screen appears while climbing. - Select Invert Colors to reverse the display colors when changing modes. - · Select Vertical Speed to set the rate of ascent over time. - Select Mode Switch to set how quickly the device changes modes.
+- 1 From the watch face, press . - 2 Select Activities, and select an activity.

+- 3 Press , and select Activity Options. - 4 Select Auto Climb > Status. - 5 Select Always or When Not Navigating. - 6 Select an option: - · Select Run Screen to identify which data screen appears while running. - · Select Climb Screen to identify which data screen appears while climbing. - Select Invert Colors to reverse the display colors when changing modes. - · Select Vertical Speed to set the rate of ascent over time. - Select Mode Switch to set how quickly the device changes modes.